reinisriekstins/log-stats-frontend-new/readme.md

 - [ ] Accordion3: Interactive charts/ classic logs.tf table view
 - [ ] Save and share charts
 - [ ] Donation ability

+# Currently irrelevant todos:
+- [ ] style retry button and spinner to be more similar, make them look better on smaller screens
+- [ ] make Accordion1 more responsive
+- [ ] add ability to import and export LogInput values to/from JSON file
+- [ ] fix log input height increase when in 'warning' state

 -------------------------